Honoré Gabriel Riqueti, comte de Mirabeau: Death

 Mirabeau's health had been damaged by the excesses of his youth and his strenuous work in politics, and in 1791, he contracted pericarditis.
 With the continuous medical attention paid to him by his friend and physician Pierre Jean George Cabanis, Mirabeau survived to perform his duties as president of the National Assembly until his death on 2 April 1791 in Paris.
 Even close to the end, he directed debates with eloquence that further increased his popularity.
 The people of Paris cherished him as one of the fathers of the Revolution.
-During the Trial of Louis XVI in 1792, Mirabeau's dealings with the royal court were brought to light, and he was largely discredited by the public after it became known that he had secretly acted as an intermediary between the monarchy and the revolutionaries and had taken payment for it.
+During the trial of Louis XVI in 1792, Mirabeau's dealings with the royal court were brought to light, and he was largely discredited by the public after it became known that he had secretly acted as an intermediary between the monarchy and the revolutionaries and had taken payment for it.
 Historians in the 21st century discovered secret documents in the archives of Vienna that demonstrate that the Austrian ambassador orchestrated the meetings with the king and queen.
 Florimond-Claude, comte de Mercy-Argenteau, the ambassador, was the queen's political advisor, with advice tailored to the needs of Austria, not France.

 He received a grand burial, and it was for him that the Panthéon in Paris was created as a burial place for great Frenchmen.
 The street where he died (rue de la Chaussée-d'Antin) was renamed rue Mirabeau.
 In 1792, his secret dealings with the king were uncovered, and in 1794 his remains were removed from the Panthéon and were replaced with those of Jean-Paul Marat.
 His remains were then buried anonymously in the graveyard of Clamart.
 In spite of searches performed in 1889, they were not found.

 With Mirabeau's death the task of saving the monarchy became much more difficult, as the king was less reconciled than he had ever been with the Revolution, and thus revolutionary leaders became less willing to share power with a king who proved so unwilling to compromise.
-Some historians, such as Francois Furet, however, believe that even had he lived, there would have been a similar outcome, as it would have been extremely difficult to remake the old monarchy in harmony with the growing democratic ideals of the age.
+Some historians, such as François Furet, however, believe that even had he lived, there would have been a similar outcome, as it would have been extremely difficult to remake the old monarchy in harmony with the growing democratic ideals of the age.

 Mirabeau proved himself as one of the strongest early leaders of the revolution.
 His energy captivated his audience, his leadership was often the lead of the revolutionary ideas, while his work with the king stained his image.
 Mirabeau's early life, though filled with the ideas of a young man revolting against a stern father, helped give him these qualities.